 A motion to terminate probation under PC 1203.3 can end your probation earlier than scheduled.
 Once you are off probation, you can then be eligible for an expungement, which can help clear your record, by dismissing your DUI case.
-As a result, a motion to terminate probation can be a powerful motion that can help you not only get off probation for a DUI, which can clear any problems created by being on probation, like the type that exist with military service or career advancement.
-And it can also lead to dismissal of your DUI case.
+As a result, a motion to terminate probation can be a powerful motion that can help you not only get off probation for a DUI, which can clear any problems created by being on probation, like the type that exists with military service or career advancement.
+And it can also lead to the dismissal of your DUI case.

 Motion to Terminate Probation PC 1203.3 – the law